KurkG4/S2R01-Disasm-Canned/README.md

 * There are multiple asm files present in the files for here.
 S2Rev01.asm is (for now) the main asm file used in assembly.
 In the "old attempts" folder there are 2 asm files from earlier attempts to disassemble this in IDA.
 There are also .idb files of these as well.
 "S2Rev01Improved.idb" is the source of the "S2Rev01.asm" used while assembling. the other idb (S2Rev01SMDTools.idb) was an earlier attempt made using lab313ru's smd ida loader.

 * The produced rom is not bit-perfect yet.
-This is due to whatIi believe to be the assembler incorrectly assembling the non-split data (ie: mappings, art, dplc, music, etc)
+This is due to what I believe to be the assembler incorrectly assembling the non-split data (ie: mappings, art, dplc, music, etc).
+Slowly adding in binary forms of this data has increased it's bit-perfectness to the Rev01 rom I based this disasm on.

 * Many peices of data are fused with adjacent code in the main asm file.
 This also may be causing issues with bit-perfection.
 I am working to split these.